riscv-steel/riscv-steel/docs/source/getting-started.md

 - **Run your own software**

-    The [Software Guide](software-guide.md) shows you how to write, compile, run and debug RISC-V applications for RISC-V Steel SoC.
-Also, [Steel API](steel-api.md) provides you a collection of function calls that makes it easier for you to write your own software.
+    In the [Software Guide](software-guide.md) you find how to write, compile, and run software applications for RISC-V Steel SoC.

 - **Configure and expand the hardware**

-    The [RISC-V Steel SoC Reference Guide](soc-reference.md) contains detailed information about RISC-V Steel SoC design.
-You can configure the design to meet your project requirements and expand it by adding new hardware resources.
+    On the [SoC IP](soc.md) page you find detailed information about the design of RISC-V Steel SoC so that you can configure and expand it to meet your needs.

 </br>
 </br>